HeritageBantry is a town full of character, history and remarkable heritage sites

 Enjoy refreshments from the garden café and appreciate the amazing views out over Bantry Bay.

 St. Finbarr’s Church

-Built in 1826, St. Finbarr’s Roman Catholic Church was built just before Catholic Emancipation and the scale, form and prominent position of this church indicates the emerging confidence of the Roman Catholic Church in the 1820s.
+Built in 1826, St. Finbarr’s Roman Catholic Church located on Chapel Street, was built just before Catholic Emancipation and the scale, form and prominent position of this church indicates the emerging confidence of the Roman Catholic Church in the 1820s.

 Designed by the Pain brothers, it is a both finely designed and executed classical building.
 It fortunately retains some of its interior features which contribute substantially to its character and are a testament to the skill of their craftsmen.

 The Seamus Murphy statues are a noteworthy twentieth century addition to the entrance niches.